billroy/bitlash-commander/README.md

 			- 'this' is Panel0
 			- could save 'menupanel' as well as owner
 		- could be raphael dispatching to the first paper in the div
+		- seems like Boss could coordinate a fix

 - meter control
 	- damping factor for animation